mentallyinspired/take-my-form/README.md

 1. Check if the domain of the sending email and webbsite are the same
 2. Submit if the domains are the same, otherwise fail the submission

-It's as simple as this.
+It's as simple as that.

 ## How to run it